 1. Breast Lift Surgery Is Performed Mostly for Cosmetic Purposes

 Breast lift surgery is mainly a cosmetic procedure.
-Women suffering from breast ptosis often feel self conscious about their bust, which can lead to depression, lack of self acceptance and a lower satisfaction with life in general.
+Women suffering from breast ptosis often feel self-conscious about their bust, which can lead to depression, lack of self-acceptance and lower satisfaction with life in general.
 Since functionality is the same for sagging breasts or raised breasts, the procedure is considered strictly aesthetic.

-Grade IV: Severe prtosis consists of the nipple being well below the infra mammary crease and the lack of any lower pole tissue under the nipple itself.
+Grade IV: Severe ptosis consists of the nipple being well below the inframammary crease and the lack of any lower pole tissue under the nipple itself.

-Although breast lift surgery results are usually good and patients report great satisfaction rates after the procedure, scarring is unfortunately unavoidable.
-There are 3 main types of incisions created for breast lift surgery and the type of incision performed during surgery depends on the degree of ptosis the patient suffers from:
+Although breast lift surgery results are usually good and patients report high satisfaction rates after the procedure, scarring is unfortunately unavoidable.
+There are 3 main types of incisions created for breast lift surgery, and the type of incision performed during surgery depends on the degree of ptosis the patient suffers from:

 Donut incisions – this type of incisions runs around the full length of the areola – the darker tissue surrounding the nipple.
 Donut incisions are usually performed on patients with mild or moderate ptosis or patients with smaller breasts.